Koyfin vs Seeking Alpha Premium: Data Terminal or Research Library?

-You’re trying to decide where to invest your research budget: Koyfin’s Bloomberg-level data platform or Seeking Alpha Premium’s crowd-sourced analysis and Quant ratings.
-Both promise to make you a better-informed investor.
-Neither tells you what to buy.
+You’re trying to decide where to put the research budget: Koyfin’s Bloomberg-style data terminal or Seeking Alpha Premium’s written research library and author ecosystem.
+Both will make you better informed.
+Neither will tell you what to buy.

 Seeking Alpha Premium is the better choice for most investors.
-At $269/year (intro pricing) vs Koyfin’s $374/year, SA Premium delivers 5,000+ analyst articles per month, proprietary Quant ratings for 10,000+ stocks, and a research ecosystem that’s been building since 2004.
-Most investors get more value from reading expert analysis and validating ideas with quant scores than from building custom dashboards with raw financial data.
+At $299/year versus Koyfin’s $468/year, it gives you 5,000+ analyst articles a month, Quant ratings on 10,000+ stocks, and an author ecosystem that has been compounding since 2004.
+Most people get more from reading a coherent bull and bear case — then checking the factor grades — than from building another dashboard.

 Koyfin vs Seeking Alpha Premium: Side-by-Side